codingsoo/social-engineering-defense/README.md

 send money
 notify we
 ```
-You can see the detail in [check phishing with command folder](https://github.com/zerobugplz/social-engineering-defense/blob/master/check_phishing_with_command/README.md)
+You can see the detail in [check phishing with command folder](https://github.com/zerobugplz/social-engineering-defense/blob/master/check_phishing_with_command)

-### Question Analysis